vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 This includes support for common Node.js APIs and the ability to run existing JavaScript and TypeScript code.

-For example this code is valid in all three runtimes:
+For example, this code is valid in all three runtimes:

 ```javascript
 import fs from 'node:fs';